cherkasovaa/cherkasovaa/README.md

 </h1>

 ### :woman_technologist: About Me :
-- :telescope: I’m a passionate frontend developer from Ukraine
+- :telescope: I’m a passionate frontend developer from Russia

-- :zap: In my free time, I solve problems on Codewars
+- :zap: In my free time, I solve problems on Codewars and LeetCode

 ### :hammer_and_wrench: Languages and Tools :